canonical/cloud-init/doc/merging.rst

 Overview
 --------

-This was done because it has been a common feature request that there be a way to specify how cloud-config yaml "dictionaries" are merged together when there are multiple yamls to merge together (say when performing an #include).
+This was implemented because it has been a common feature request that there be a way to specify how cloud-config yaml "dictionaries" provided as user-data are merged together when there are multiple yamls to merge together (say when performing an #include).

-Since previously the merging algorithm was very simple and would only overwrite and not append lists, or strings, and so on it was decided to create a new and improved way to merge dictionaries (and there contained objects) together in a way that is customizable, thus allowing for users who provide cloud-config data to determine exactly how there objects will be merged.
+Since previously the merging algorithm was very simple and would only overwrite and not append lists, or strings, and so on it was decided to create a new and improved way to merge dictionaries (and there contained objects) together in a way that is customizable, thus allowing for users who provide cloud-config user-data to determine exactly how there objects will be merged.

 For example.